michael2012z/BitBible/markdown/KJV/files/Isa.md

 18. And my people shall dwell in a peaceable habitation, and in sure dwellings, and in quiet resting places;

-19. When it shall hail, coming down on the forest; and the city shall be low in a low place.low in…: or, utterly abased
+19. When it shall hail, coming down on the forest; and the city shall be low in a low place.

 20. Blessed are ye that sow beside all waters, that send forth thither the feet of the ox and the ass.